Holmus/CapStat/SDD.md

 The model's task is to model the world of caps, where there a matches being played, matches that have been played, and users playing and spectating matches.
 The model also models the statistics of players, such as their ranking, their accuracy, their wins and losses.

 #####2.1.2 Rules
 The rules of caps is very well defined, and not likely to change.
 However, the Match class could be subclassed if different behavior is needed.
+For a full definition of the rules of caps, see appendix.

 #####2.1.3 Matches
 A match is played until one player has won as many rounds as is needed.
 The number is decided at the outset of the match.
 The outcome of a match, as well as every play of the match, can be recreated at any time as long as the starting player and the full throw sequence is known.
 However, we have implemented the possibility for a match to have an incomplete throw sequence, without that making the statistics useless